owencho/Stm8Assembler/README.md

 # Stm8Assembler

 ## About This Project
-This is STM8Assembler project which it perform assembler function that convert STM8 assembly code into STM8 machine code.
+This is STM8Assembler project which it convert STM8 assembly code into STM8 machine code.
 This function will generate the machine code according to the instruction and operand of the assembly code.
 The main function for this STM8Assmbler is **assembleInstruction** function.
 This function will return the machine mode when user pass in the assembly language code into the function.